 Using Portfolio Assessment in EL Civics Classes in California (PDF)

-California Dept. of Education, California Adult Education Research Digest, No. 1, 2003
+California Department of Education, California Adult Education Research Digest, No. 1, 2003

 Defines “portfolio” and discusses how they can contribute to assessment, instruction, and learning.
 Describes purposes for using portfolios, types of portfolios, appropriate content, desired outcomes, and guidelines for instructors and learners.
 Outlines steps for developing and implementing a standardized portfolio assessment system and provides links to portfolio literature.